AnnaToi01/EC_genes_BI_Project_2022/README.md

 **ClustalO alignment**
 ![clustalo alignment](https://github.com/AnnaToi01/EC_genes_BI_Project_2022/blob/annatoi/Phylogenetic_analysis/alig_clustalo.png)

-Obtained alignment was taken mate a phylogenetic tree.
-Tre was constructed using [IQ-TREE tool v2.2.0_beta](http://www.iqtree.org/) by maximum likelyhood method.
+Obtained alignment was taken for a phylogenetic tree.
+Tree was constructed using [IQ-TREE tool v2.2.0_beta](http://www.iqtree.org/) by maximum likelihood method using ultrafast bootstrap approximation.
 Amborella trichopoda was chosen as outgroup.

-Resulting tree can be found in file `./Phylogenetic_analysis/clustalo_not_trimmed_iqtree_bootstrap.treefile`
+Resulting tree can be found in file [`./Phylogenetic_analysis/clustalo_not_trimmed_iqtree_bootstrap.treefile`]().

 To visualise tree we used R package [ggtree](https://guangchuangyu.github.io/software/ggtree/).
-Script for tree drawing is `./Phylogenetic_analysis/tree_drawing.R`
+Script for tree drawing is [`./Phylogenetic_analysis/tree_drawing.R`]().

 ![phylogenetic tree](https://github.com/AnnaToi01/EC_genes_BI_Project_2022/blob/annatoi/Phylogenetic_analysis/tree_circ_branch_length.png)

-There two clades on the tree - for EC1.1 and EC1.2.
+There two clades with very high support on the tree, which roughly correspond to EC1.1 and EC1.2 gene families.
 Inside the clades genes are grouped according to species phylogeny.
+These clades contain the majority of genes of both, dicots and monocots.
+This could implicate that the duplication leading to the emergence of EC1.1 and EC1.2 occured in the early stages of the evolution of flowering plants, even before divergence of dicots and monocots.
+The structure of the tree within each of the clades is more or less consistent with the phylogeny of flowering plants.
+However, genes from monocots are present in only one clade, EC1.1.
+This suggests that it is likely that the common ancestor of the monocots lost one of the paralogs corresponding to EC1.2

-Third clad probably contains genes that are not the EC1.1 or EC1.2 orthologs (for example, it is otrhologs for other EC genes).
-Dicots and monocots are presented in each clade.
+The outside group probably contains genes that are not the EC1.1 or EC1.2 orthologs (and are there due to, e.g., long branch attraction).

 Some species have several orthologs of EC genes.
 The next step is to figure out which of the genes are the most similar with Arabidopsis genes by their expression pattern.

 <a name="motifs"></a>
 ## Gene expression patterns analysis
 To find out which expression patterns found orthologs have we searched for open-assesed transcriptional data based on RNA-seq analysis.
-All used databases are presented in `./Transctriptional_databases.xlsx`
+All used databases are presented in [`./Transctriptional_databases.xlsx`]().

 Due to absence or bad quality of transcription data for some species, only 20 species and 53 genes orthologs were taken for further analysis.
 According to their expression profile all genes were divided into three groups.
-Data genes and their expression description presented in `./Gene_expression_data.csv` file.
+Data genes and their expression description presented in [`./Gene_expression_data.csv`]() file.

 | Group number | Group name   | Amount of genes | Description                                                                                 |
 |:-------------|:-------------|:----------------|:--------------------------------------------------------------------------------------------|